The DoControl SaaS Security Platform provides comprehensive shadow application governance through discovery, control, and automated remediation:

 Our CASB solution enables you to set workflows that automatically query employees about unusual or high-risk SaaS activity.
 Minimize the guesswork and manual labor involved in the security process.

 The use of Shadow Applications can be a significant issue for organizations, as they can pose a number of risks, including security vulnerabilities, data leakage, and compliance issues.
 It can also lead to problems with data integrity, data loss, and interoperability, as well as difficulties in managing and maintaining the systems.
-In order to mitigate these risks, organizations should have strong policies in place to manage and control the use of IT resources, and should work to ensure that all employees are aware of these policies and understand the importance of adhering to them.
+In order to mitigate these risks, organizations should have strong policies in place to manage and control the use of IT resources.
+Organizations should work to ensure that all employees are aware of these policies and understand the importance of adhering to them.

 Auditing Shadow Applications can be a challenging task as it often involves the use of unauthorized systems and processes that may not be documented or easily visible.
-IT and Security teams should look to gain visibility into both sanctioned and unsanctioned applications that exist with the IT estate.
+IT and Security teams should look to gain visibility into both sanctioned and unsanctioned applications that exist within the IT estate.
 One way to achieve this is to identify application-to-application interconnectivity via the OAuth (Open Authentication) protocol.
-This will help identity applications that are trying to connect to existing or known applications within the environment.
+This will help identify applications that are trying to connect to existing or known applications within the environment.

 The use of Shadow Applications can introduce risk into the organization's information technology environment without the appropriate controls and oversight in place.
 For example, if an employee uses a SaaS service to store and share sensitive company data, the organization may not have visibility into how that data is being protected or accessed.
 This can create a security risk if the SaaS service is not as secure as the organization's own systems, or if the employee is not following the organization's security policies and procedures.